tdpreece/tdpreece.github.io/_drafts/2016-12-08-uses-for-virtual-columns-in-mariadb.md

 ```

 As we can see, both queries use an index and both columns will have the
+same cardinality (each value of `price` corresponds to exactly one value
-same cardinality so there doesn't seem to be a
+of `taxed_price`) so there doesn't seem to be any performance
 benefit from introducing the taxed_price virtual column.

 Consider a different example in which the virtual column is a function
-two other columns.
+of two other columns.

 ```sql
 CREATE TABLE journey (